• +1-800-513-5423

 Suboxone: Specifically designed to work in combination with Buprenorphine and Naltrexone.
 This combination of drugs not only manages the addiction but also alleviates the temptation to use heroin due to the opioid-blocking drug Naltrexone.

-*To locate a doctor that can prescribe medications for a painless withdrawal, please give us a call and we will help you find the closest addiction doctor to you in Connecticut.
+*To locate a doctor who can prescribe medications for a painless withdrawal, please give us a call and we will help you find the closest addiction doctor to you in Connecticut.

 1-800-513-5423